tyrone-sudeium/sudeium_blog/source/_posts/2014-09-27-how-to-hire-ios-developers.markdown

 ## Our Screening Test

 So there's a lot of criteria there, but I think I've come up with an elegant implementation.
-The recruiter or talent scout should do their basic checks first, getting resumés and all that good stuff, but once they're handed off to the hiring team, we will give them a scenario like this:
+The recruiter or talent scout should do their basic checks first, getting resumés and all that good stuff, but once they're handed off to our team, we will give them a scenario like this:

-> Your manager has given the following code from a colleague for code review.
+> Your manager has given you the following code from a colleague for code review.
 Please review the code for any issues and report back.
 Be creative!
 Outline any assumptions you've made as part of your response.
 Be sure to back up your criticism with constructive suggestions on how to improve the code.
 There's an impending deadline, so you must complete your code review within 30 minutes, as evidenced by email timestamp.
-The code is pretty old, and is sadly still manually reference counted.
+The code is pretty old, so it is sadly still manually reference counted.

 ### `UITeamView.h`
 ``` objc